shepuk/Project2-Match3-Game/README.md

 - Multiple browsers and devices were used to test the application.
 - Modern browsers such as Chrome, Firefox and Edge display and load content as expected.
 Older browsers such as Internet Explorer are not compatible with this website - due to features such as drag and drop, and some styling choices.
 - Mobile browsers handle styling and responsive design very well.
 However due to drag and drop not being supported by mobile browsers, the actual game is not playable until I incorporate this functionality.
 Again, this was known before I started and the application was designed to be desktop-first from the beginning.
+- Friends and family were utilised to test links, spelling, design and responsiveness.

 ## Setup, Backups & Depoyment
 [Gitpod](https://www.gitpod.io/) was used as my primary IDE.